darkoverlordofdata/not-php/readme.md

 ## Next Steps

   Tweak the resulting code.
-Not-php helper functions are declared globaly, and so will act as a drop in replacement for many php api functions.
-You will have to update arguments for node style async calls, where appropriate.
+Not-php helper functions may be declared globaly, and so will act as a drop in replacement for many php api functions.

-Example:
+    require('not-php').export global
+    x = implode('+', process.argv)

+  You will have to update arguments for node style async calls, where appropriate, so this:

     $profile = @where('forgotten_password_code', $code).users().row()# pass the code to profile

-Becomes:
+  Becomes this:

     @where('forgotten_password_code', $code).users ($err, $users) =>